 What is Windows 10 Kiosk Mode?

 Kiosks provide a self-serving environment, with a defined service to the user.
 The user does not own the kiosk and hence is not responsible for how it functions.
-In a corporate environment, a kiosk mode is set up in corporate environments to prevent access to extraneous features and enable only essential functionality for the employees and restrict extraneous features.
-This facilitates a focused and seamless work set up for employees with minimal access to the underlying device settings, file system, etc.
+Often, the kiosk mode on mobile devices is set up in corporate environments to prevent access to extraneous features and enable only essential features.
+This facilitates a focused and seamless work setup for employees with minimal access to the underlying device settings, file system, etc.

-Windows 10 kiosk mode is supported on PCs and mobile devices with the Assigned Access and Enterprise Assigned Access features of Windows 10.
-The device signs in automatically and runs a Microsoft App in full screen in a restricted user account, limiting the user access to other apps, device functions or settings.
+Windows 10 supports Windows kiosk mode on PCs and mobile devices through its Assigned Access and Enterprise Assigned Access features.
+The device signs in automatically and runs a Microsoft App in full screen in a restricted user account.
+It also limits the user access to other apps, device functions, or settings.